MODE $06 Introduction

 • TID = Test Identification – The system (EVAP, CAT, O2, EGR, etc.) being tested.

 • CID = Component Identification – The component or area of the system being tested.
+It is no longer used for CAN MODE $06.

 The problem with pre-CAN MODE $06 was that TID/CID was not standardized.
 The following chart shows the TID/CID for a Toyota/Lexus.
 These numbers will be completely different when looking at other manufacturers.